All services in the clinic are provided by qualified and accredited psychotherapists. Each a member of at least two professional bodies.

 There’s no guarantee in life but we’ve certainly assisted many others in the past.

-Sessions are offered on the basis of a sliding scale.
+Sessions are offered on a case-by-case basis.
 Each case is different.
 In the first meeting with your therapist you’ll agree on a price you’re willing to pay.
 The initial consultation for individuals is set at €90 however.

 Couple’s counselling operates differently and is set at €120 per session.